ActiveEngagement/tailwind-colorize-plugin/README.md

 ## Getting Started

-Your themes are one of the defining characteristics of your app.
+Your theme colors are one of the defining characteristics of your app.
 However, there are times you may just want to make slight adjustments, like wanting `slate.850` or `slate.825` without having to figure out what that value is.
 Or even, a blend of two color.

 Tailwind Colorize doesn't take much to get start.
 It will parse your theme automatically.
 Not worry, anything that you have defined will stay the same unless it is a valid "colorized" syntax, in which is it be parsed and the returned color will be used.
 All the core Tailwind plugins are supported out of the box.